Issue Brief // Personal Liberty

 • SB 1

-Bans transgender girls from competing on girls' sports teams in Georgia public schools and colleges.
+Restricts transgender girls from competing on girls' sports teams in Georgia public schools and colleges.
 Signed by Governor Kemp in April 2025.
-This is now state law—a setback for LGBTQ+ equality we're committed to fighting.

 Checking Georgia Legislature status...